the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-three/index.md

 # leanpub-end-insert
 ~~~~~~~

-Changing code (e.g. functions) from **specific** (sometimes called **concrete**, e.g. `filterParents()`) to **abstract** (sometimes called **generic**, e.g. `filter()`) will become your second nature as developer eventually.
+Changing code (e.g. functions) from **specific** (sometimes called **concrete**, e.g. `filterParents()`) to **abstract** (sometimes called **generic**, e.g. `filter()`) will become second nature as a developer eventually.
 The terms abstract and generic are very loosely used in JavaScript, however, in other programming languages they are more nuanced.
 However, do not jump too early on the abstraction wagon, because first you need to master writing code that's specific to one problem.
-Abstraction comes with more maturity as a developer.
+Abstraction comes later with more maturity as a developer.

 Now, the final form of our `filter()` function is not much different from the built-in array's `filter()` method.
-While the former uses an array and a callback function as arguments, the latter operates on the array's method and passes the callback function to it as argument.
+While the former uses an array and a callback function as arguments, the latter operates on the array's method and passes the callback function to itself as argument.
 Congratulations, you have implemented the popular `filter()` method yourself!
 Generally speaking, it's a good idea to implement some of the array's built-in methods yourself.
 It helps you to learn the fundamentals of JavaScript and to get better at JavaScript.

-If you recap the last two sections about the `find()` and the `filter()` methods, you did the same thing for both method just in a different order.
+If you recap the last two sections about the `find()` and the `filter()` methods, you did the same thing for both methods just in a different order.
 For the `find()` method, you implemented first your own function and then learned about the built-in array method.
 For the `filter()` method, it was the other way around: You learned first about the method and then reverse engineered it to your own implementation.

 ![](images/reverse-engineering.png)